Electrical safety advice

 Electrical appliances and lights

-Only buy electronic appliances and items from trustworthy sources and use according to the manufacturer’s guidance.
+only buy electrical appliances and items from trustworthy sources

-- Only use chargers supplied with mobile phones and devices.
+- only use the chargers that came with your mobile phones and devices

 Electric heaters and electric blankets